 Business Process Matrix

-At a very high level, the Business Process Matrix is used in the context of business, process management.
+At a very high level, the Business Process Matrix is used in the context of business, management, operations.

 Business Process Matrix quadrant descriptions, including examples